jboulanger91/Zebrafish_CLEM/1. Downloading_neuronal_morphologies_and_metadata/readme.md

 and relies on CloudVolume, Neuroglancer, CAVEclient, and the processed functional imaging dataset.

-Before running this pipeline, CAVE credentials must be configured using the accompanying notebook:
+Before running this pipeline, CAVE credentials must be configured using the accompanying notebook in this folder:

 ```
 CAVE_setup.ipynb